WordPress/gutenberg/docs/how-to-guides/widgets/legacy-widget-block.md

 #### 3) Hide the widget from the Legacy Widget block

-As a final touch, we can tell the Legacy Widget block to hide your widget from the "Select widget" dropdown and from the block inserter.
+As a final touch, we can tell the Legacy Widget block to hide your widget from the "Select widget" dropdown and from the Block Inserter.
 This encourages users to use the block that replaces your widget.

 This can be done using the `widget_types_to_hide_from_legacy_widget_block` filter.